DomenicoAngri/wake-up-render/README.md

 # Wake up Render!

-This cronjob project is designed to keep a free Render service awake by making a request every 10 minutes.
-Ideal for preventing a free-tier app from going to sleep.
+This cronjob project is designed to keep a free Render service (or similar platforms) active by sending a request every 10 minutes.
+It’s ideal for preventing a free-tier app from going into sleep mode.

 ## Features

--   **Cronjob**: Sends a GET request every 10 minutes to keep a service active.
+-   **Cronjob**: Sends a `GET` request to your specified `URL` (or to this cronjob itself if deployed on a platform to keep it awake) every `N` minutes (default is 10 minutes), ensuring the service stays active!

 -   **Configurable**: Easily adjustable!
-You can choose the cronjob URL for to keep awake this job, the URL for your backend, and different time intervals!
+You can specify the `URL` for your backend, the cronjob `URL` to keep this job awake, and set different time intervals in **milliseconds**.

+-   **Easy to use**: Simply set your `.env` file with three environment variables and run the script!

 ## Installation